-Orange blossoms, roses, rosemary, eucalyptus, lavender, these are the perfumed “raw material” that The Guglielmi family have been handling with skillful hands for many seasons.
+Orange blossoms, roses, rosemary, eucalyptus, lavender, these are the perfumed “raw material” that The Guglielmi family has been handling with skillful hands for many seasons.

 Last week Pietro invited a group of friends to celebrate the beginning of the new season, piking-up flowers with him and telling us with passion about the ancient distillation process.

-Then we start the distillation ritual: nothing chemical, it’s an old process made with vapor that strokes flowers, filling with their essence and is than condensed just with fresh water.
+Then we start the distillation ritual: nothing chemical, it’s an old process made with vapor that strokes flowers, filling with their essence and is then condensed just with fresh water.

 And here is the magic: the vapors transforms into orange blossom water, full of precious essential oil!